educastellano/p/README.md

 As we can see above, if we want to create other types of data we would duplicate a lot of code.
-P provides 3 <u>objects</u> to be used as prototypes to boilerplate an MV* app: Model, List and View, plus the object Event which all 3 inherit from.
-So to create our protoypes we now need to inherit from those 3 objects.
+P provides 3 objects to be used as prototypes to boilerplate an MV* app: Model, List and View, plus the object Event which the other 3 inherit from.
+So, to create our protoypes we now need to inherit from those 3 objects:

 	var TodoProto = P.inherits(P.Model, {